ThomasLeconte/laminas-gen/Readme.md

         }
     ]
 ```
-Then, just install it with : `composer install thomasleconte/laminas-gen @dev`.
+Then, just install it with : `composer require thomasleconte/laminas-gen @dev`.
 Take care about `@dev`, composer uses this to pickup the source code and symlink it to your new package.